 January 7, 2016 | Takeda and NsGene announced a research partnership to focus on developing encapsulated cell therapies, an experimental technology that originated at Brown University, for the potential treatment of Parkinson’s disease.

 November 3, 2015 | Body Labs, founded in 2013 on technology originating at Brown University and provider of some of the world's most advanced technology for analyzing the human body's shape, pose and motion, today announced it has raised $8 Million in Series A funding -- led by Intel Capital.

 Neon Awarded as Technology Pioneer by World Economic Forum

 Tivorsan Pharmaceuticals to Present at Biotech Showcase 2015 on Monday, January 12

 Blackrock Microsystems Launches Wireless Brain Research System

 Today, Blackrock Microsystems LLC announced that it has struck an agreement with Brown University to license and commercialize a wireless neural activity monitoring system that will liberate neuroscientists from the cumbersome wires and cables that have burdened their research for decades.

-The Technology Ventures Office (TVO) works with faculty to commercialize inventions created from research at Brown.
+The Industry and Engagement and Commercial Venturing Office (IECV) works with faculty to commercialize inventions created from research at Brown.
 We aim to generate revenue for inventors, the research enterprise, and the University.
-Brown's TVO strives to achieve these goals by fostering strategic collaborations with industry through licensing, sponsored research, and launching of new ventures.
+Brown's IECV strives to achieve these goals by fostering strategic collaborations with industry through licensing, sponsored research, and launching of new ventures.